Mario Miranda is never far when in Goa.

-Everyday life inspired Miranda the most.
-He has done a series of cartoons inspired by almost all cities he lived in or some that he was invited to.
+Everyday life inspired the artist in him the most.
+He has done a series of cartoons inspired by almost all the cities he lived in or some that he was invited to.

-His favorite scenes were that of local Taverna – that I believe he considered an important spot in the villages around.
+His favorite scenes were that of the local Taverna – that I believe he considered an important spot in the villages around.
 He has sketched a lot of market scenes, capturing the hustle, bustle, and chaos of the local markets.
 When I look at some of his market scenes, I feel I can hear the sounds and sense the humid smells of Goan markets.
 As someone who moved to the state just 4 years back, I can say that my first images of the state were as they were depicted in Mario’s Cartoons.
 Can we say that he presented Goa to the rest of the world through his work?

-In Mumbai, he captured the life on the streets of Mumbai.
+In Mumbai, he captured life on the streets of Mumbai.
 He is best known for capturing the small details that most of us tend to miss or overlook.
-Some of the characters he created for his cartoons included a Bollywood heroine called Ms. Rajani Nimbupani, an office secretary called Ms. Fonseca.
+Some of the characters he created for his cartoons included a Bollywood heroine called Ms. Rajani Nimbupani, and an office secretary called Ms. Fonseca.
 Khushwant Singh depicted as a Sardar Ji inside a light bulb was also his creation.
 It became the image I associated with Khushwant Singh for a long time.
-I think it first came in Illustrated Weekly of India that Singh edited.
+I think it first came in Illustrated Weekly of India which Singh edited.

 His works find resonance with the works of another great cartoonist R. K. Laxman who is best known for his common man depiction.
 The two actually worked together for some time.

-It is interesting that he never did much of political cartoons as most popular cartoonists like to do.
-However, no one can compete with Mario when it comes to documenting the social life of places he lived in through his work.
+It is interesting that he never did many political cartoons as most popular cartoonists like to do.
+However, no one can compete with Mario when it comes to documenting the social life of the places he lived in through his work.